 The scope of the 10 Principles is sufficiently broad for all companies to be able to adhere to them, regardless of their specific features.
 The recommendations describe the proper application of the principles.
 Companies must either comply with the recommendations or explain why they deviate from them.
 In such cases, companies must determine which rules are most suited to their specific situations and provide an appropriate explanation in the statements on corporate governance in their annual reports.
 This flexible approach is based on the comply-or-explain system.
 This system, which has long been adopted in many countries, is recommended by the OECD and the European Commission.
 Owing to its flexibility, this approach enables companies (including non-Luxembourg companies or Euro MTF market-listed companies who voluntarily adopt the 10 Principles) to take into account their specific circumstances, such as their nationality, size, shareholder structure, business activities, exposure to risk or management structure.

-New issuers

-12 Are there special allowances for certain types of new issuers?
+Law stated - 31 May 2022 New issuers Are there special allowances for certain types of new issuers?

-Smaller companies, in particular those that have recently been admitted to trading on the market, as well as start-up companies, may take the view that some of the recommendations are disproportionate or less relevant in their case.
-These companies can now make use of the specific proportionate EU Growth prospectus regime.
+Smaller companies, as well as start-up companies, may take the view that some of the customary principles of corporate governance are disproportionate or less relevant in their case.
 Likewise, holding and investment companies may require a different structure for their board of directors, which may affect the relevance of some of the recommendations to them.
-For instance, in such cases, the role of the nomination committee and the remuneration committee may be filled by a single committee or, in the case of SMEs and companies with reduced market capitalisation, even the board as a whole.
+For instance, in such cases, the roles that one would typically see being attributed to various board committees may be filled by a single committee, or may even be attributed to the board as a whole.
+Law stated - 31 May 2022 Anti-takeover devices What types of anti-takeover devices are typically implemented by IPO issuers in your jurisdiction?

-Anti-takeover devices

-13 What types of anti-takeover devices are typically implemented by IPO issuers in your jurisdiction?
 Are there generally applicable rules relevant to takeovers that are relevant?

-The Takeover Directive provides that a company must in principle remain passive in the event of a takeover, but in Luxembourg the Takeover Law provides for an opt-out from the passivity regime introduced by the Takeover Directive.
+Directive 2004/25/EC of the European Parliament and of the Council of 21 April 2004 on takeover bids (the Takeover Directive) provides that a company must in principle remain passive in the event of a takeover, but the Luxembourg implementing law provides for an opt-out from the passivity regime introduced by the Takeover Directive.
 As a consequence, defences against takeovers may thus in principle be put in place by the issuer in compliance with the general principles set out in the Takeover Directive.
 However, the general meeting of shareholders of the issuer may decide to opt in to the passivity regime and certain defensive mechanisms may then no longer be used without prior shareholder approval.
+The general principles laid down by the Takeover Directive with which defence measures against takeovers must comply include: